WDD 130: Web Fundamentals

 Overview

-Writing HTML markup and CSS can easily lead to mistakes in the syntax.
-We can use validation tools to help write standards-based HTML markup and CSS.
+Writing HTML markup and CSS can easily lead to errors in the syntax.
+You can use validation tools to help write standards-based HTML and CSS.

 Prepare

-Validation means to check the HTML or CSS code provided to the validator tool and compare it with the rules of the accompanying doctype and report on the possible errors, warnings, and other info to consider.
-In this class, we will use the Web Developer browser extension tool to drive our HTML and CSS validation checks which you were asked to install as part of the course setup.
+Validation means to check the HTML or CSS code using a validator tool and comparing it against the the rules of the specified doctype and, then reporting any possible errors, warnings, or other information.
+In this class, you will use the Web Developer browser extension tool to conduct the HTML and CSS validation checks, which you were asked to install as part of the course setup.

 VS Code has built in help with HTML and CSS.
 For example, it will provide squiggly underlining of possible issues with your HTML and CSS.
 Hovering over the squiggly line will provide a description of the issue.
 You can also use the Problems tab to see a list of issues.